ECO (Energy Company Obligation)

 The Energy Company Obligation (ECO) is a government energy efficiency scheme in Great Britain to help reduce carbon emissions and tackle fuel poverty.
 Funding comes from energy suppliers and is used to promote measures which improve the ability of low income, fuel poor and vulnerable households to heat their homes.

 There are a wide range of energy efficiency measures that can be installed under ECO including insulation measures, heating measures and connections to district heating systems (new and upgrades).
 These also include internal and external wall insulation systems.
+Unlike previous iterations of ECO a whole house approach is adopted in ECO 4, requiring a range of measures.

 We have published our Statement of Intent (SOI) to allow more homeowner to access ECO funding.
 This SOI will help to target those households in the highest level of need by targeting households living in fuel poverty or who are living on a low income and are vulnerable to the effects of a cold home.
-Flexible ECO is only available to support residents living in private sector housing.
+ECO 4 is only available to support residents living in private sector housing.

 Funding is not provided through West Lothian Council, but is a UK Government initiative.
 To access this funding, you must go through an external contractor.